systronics/ai360trading/contact.md

   -If you have time to learn and earn <br>
   -If you want to be a successful trader<br></p>

-<p>Desclaimer- Googlepass is a Stock market Learning Platform.
-We are not Sebi regestered.
-Do your own research before make any decision.</p>
+<p>Desclaimer- Market is supreme and all investment are subject to Risk.
+Read Disclaimer and Policy carefully before investment. </p>